slack-samples/deno-github-functions/README.md

 you're ready to initate the OAuth flow!

-If all the right values are in place, then the following command will prompt you to choose an app, select a provider (hint: choose the `github` one), then the GitHub account you want to authenticate with:
+If all the right values are in place, then the following command will prompt you to choose an app, select a provider (hint: choose the `github` one), then pick the GitHub account you want to authenticate with:

 ```zsh
 $ slack external-auth add